eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-07-mdl-rulebook.md

 EC Regulation 2023\_127 (4^th^ Driving License Regulation).
 This Regulation specifies that mDLs shall comply with the ISO/IEC 18013-5 standard.
 It does not mention any other standards, in particular not
 \[SD JWT\].
-Consequently, mDLs issued to an EUDI Wallet instance shall not be implemented as \[SD JWT\]-compliant document.
+Consequently, mDLs issued to an EUDI Wallet Instance shall not be implemented as \[SD JWT\]-compliant document.
 This document therefore specified only an ISO/IEC 18013-5 compliant encoding.